gwpy/gwpy/docs/timeseries/io.rst

 and typically including ~1 hour of data around each published event detection, and *bulk* datasets with the entire observing run data available roughly 18 months after the end of the run.
-The data is also available in a :ref:`HDF5 <gwpy-timeseries-io-hdf5-gwosc>` file with a specific format.
+The data are available in :ref:`HDF5 <gwpy-timeseries-io-hdf5-gwosc>` files with a specific format.

 In addition to strain data, GWOSC files also contains data quality flags